BrainLesion/AURORA/README.md

 }
 ```

-also consider citing the original AURORA manuscript when using the `vanilla` model: [Development and external validation of an MRI-based neural network for brain metastasis segmentation in the AURORA multicenter study](https://www.sciencedirect.com/science/article/pii/S0167814022045625)
+also consider citing the original AURORA manuscript, especially when using the `vanilla` model: [Development and external validation of an MRI-based neural network for brain metastasis segmentation in the AURORA multicenter study](https://www.sciencedirect.com/science/article/pii/S0167814022045625)

 ```
 @article{buchner2022development,